danialhasan/RefactorAI/packages/extension/README.md

 3. Press either the "Refactor", "Debug", or "Explain" button.
 4. Wait for the AI-generated response to appear.

-You can also use keybindings or add RefactorAI to your toolbar for quicker access.
+In the future, you'll be able to use keybindings or add RefactorAI to your toolbar for quicker access.

 ## Roadmap